mikedelong/kaggle-zestimate/proposal.md

 The competition artifacts also include a data dictionary and a sample submission.

+All of these files are available at the Zillow Prize data page: https://www.kaggle.com/c/zillow-prize-1/data

 Solution statement
 ------------------
 We will use one or more models to predict the log-error of the Zestimates.